LGBTQ rights in the European Union: Public opinion

+Recent statistics

-Below is the share of respondents per country who agreed with the following statements in the 2023 Eurobarometer on Discrimination.
-For comparison, green background in the second column indicates that the country allows full joint adoption for same-sex couples (silver background some form of second-parent adoption) and green background in the fourth column that it allows same-sex marriage (silver background for some form of civil partnership).
+Below is the share of respondents per country who agreed with the following statements in the 2023 Eurobarometer on Discrimination in the European Union.
+For comparison, green background in the second column indicates that the country allows full joint adoption for same-sex couples (silver background some form of second-parent adoption) and green background in the third column that it allows same-sex marriage (silver background for some form of civil partnership).